tcl9876/visual-vae/README.md

  To generate $32^2$ ImageNet samples (no super-resolution model in the pipeline), simply remove the ``supperres_config`` and ``--superres_checkpoint_path`` arguments.

 To create a .npz file of instead of a grid, e.g. for FID evaluation, add the argument ```--save_format "npz"```.

+If you trained your own model with a different config, remember to set the correct model config via  ``--config "config/my_new_config.py"``

 #### Sampling in JAX
 The instructions above are for sampling with PyTorch.
 Sampling with the JAX models is essentially the same, except: